BrianCREST/hello-brain/documentation.md

-	01.00.00b54	11Aug2016	Brian Fries		Added USPS and DHL support to butShippingLink; also added carrier parameter 01.00.00b55	11Aug2016	Brian Fries		Accept "delimiter" or "delimiters" parameters interchangeably throughout 01.00.00b56	22Sep2016	Brian Fries		Rewrote butFunctionParam to support WebDNA 8+, which didn't like the "default" parameter 01.00.00	13Dec2016	Brian Fries		Adapted for public use and released to Github
+	01.00.00b54	11Aug2016	Brian Fries		Added USPS and DHL support to butShippingLink; also added carrier parameter 01.00.00b55	11Aug2016	Brian Fries		Accept "delimiter" or "delimiters" parameters interchangeably throughout 01.00.00b56	22Sep2016	Brian Fries		Rewrote butFunctionParam to support WebDNA 8+, which didn't like the "default" parameter 01.00.00b57	25Jul2017	Brian Fries		Fixed butFunctionParm to work in WebDNA 8.1 where :local:default makes things fail 01.00.00b58	18Oct2017	Brian Fries		URL properly in butMax and butMin when doing alpha comparison (not yet)	01.00.00	13Dec2016	Brian Fries		Adapted for public use and released to Github